darya134/Data_analytics/13-2. Final project (AB testing)/README.md

 ## Task

-Tested the effectiveness of the new online store recommendation system.
+Test the effectiveness of the new online store recommendation system.
+Evaluate the correctness of the A/B test and analyze the results using a dataset with user actions, a technical task, and several auxiliary datasets.

 ## Python libraries